samuel-jimenez/GramEditor/docs/src/languages/ocaml.md

 ## Setup Instructions

-If you have the development environment already setup, you can skip to [Launching Tehanu](#launching-zed)
+If you have the development environment already setup, you can skip to [Launching Gram](#launching-zed)

 ### Using Opam